 Professor Guston spoke on Synbio and he held a lecture titled “From Frankenstein to Synthetic Biology: Responsible Innovation and the Insuﬃciency of ‘Cool’“.

-We publish video of the entire lecture including the debate, slides and photographs (see below).
+We publish video of the entire lecture including the debate, podcast, slides and photographs (see below).

 The Lecture was introduced by Angela Simone, scientific journalist and Foundation Project Manager.